gsheee/Final-Project-1-Grace/Collections.md

 message[message.startIndex] // W
 message[message.index(before: greenting.endIndex)] // ! (one character before endIndex is the last character)
 message[message.index(after: message.startIndex)] // e
-let index = message.indeax(message.startIndex, offsetBy: 7) // l (7 after startIndex, excluding startIndex)
+let index = message.index(message.startIndex, offsetBy: 7) // l (7 after startIndex, excluding startIndex)
 ```

-Attempting to acces an index outside of a string's range or a `Character` at an index outside of string's range will trigger a ***runtime error***.
+Attempting to access an index outside of a string's range or a `Character` at an index outside of the string's range will trigger a ***runtime error***.

 To insert a single character into a string at a **specific index**, use the `insert(:at:)` method.
 This can only be used to insert a **single** character into a string.
 TO insert the contents of another string (anything longer than one character), you must use the `insert(contentsOf:at:)` method.